libtropic

 Welcome to the documentation page for libtropic, the official C library for TROPIC01 chip.
 This guide will help you get started with building applications using TROPIC01 and libtropic.

-For detailed information about the libtropic library architecture and development, please refer to the contributors section.
+For detailed information about the libtropic library architecture and development, please refer to the For contributors section.

 Getting TROPIC01